Uri Geller: Personal life

+Geller married wife Hanna Geller in 1979.

 Michael Jackson was best man when Geller renewed his wedding vows in 2001.
 Geller also negotiated the TV interview between Jackson with the journalist Martin Bashir, Living with Michael Jackson.
-Later, however, Jackson, who an advisor said could be a bit paranoid, reportedly kept an “enemy list” on which Geller appeared, along with Rabbi Shmuley Boteach, attorney Gloria Allred, music executive Tommy Mottola, DA Tom Sneddon, and Janet Arvizo, mother of a Jackson accuser.
+Later, however, Jackson reportedly kept an "enemy list" on which Geller appeared, along with Rabbi Shmuley Boteach, attorney Gloria Allred, music executive Tommy Mottola, DA Tom Sneddon, and Janet Arvizo, mother of a Jackson accuser.

 Following Jackson's death, ITV broadcast an interview with Geller about his association with Jackson, titled My Friend Michael Jackson: Uri's Story, in July 2009.

 On 11 February 2009, Geller purchased the uninhabited 100-metre-by-50-metre Lamb Island off the eastern coast of Scotland, previously known for its witch trials, and beaches that Robert Louis Stevenson is said to have described in his novel Treasure Island.
 Geller claims that buried on the island is Egyptian treasure, brought there by Scota, the mythological half-sister of Tutankhamen in Irish mythology, 3,500 years ago.
 He claimed that he will find the treasure through dowsing.
 Geller also claimed to have strengthened the mystical powers of the island by burying there a crystal orb once belonging to Albert Einstein.
 In 2022, Geller sought to declare Lamb as Republic of Lamb, a micronation.

 In 2014, a 12-foot-tall statue of a gorilla made from approximately 40,000 metal spoons was unveiled in Geller's Berkshire garden by the Duke of Kent, with the intention of possibly relocating it to Great Ormond Street Hospital.
 The statue was welded by sculptor Alfie Bradley, and funded by the British Ironworks Centre of Oswestry.
 According to Bradley, many of the spoons were donated by schoolchildren from around the world.
 Speaking at the unveiling, Geller said "This will not raise money for charity.
 It will do something better.
 It will amaze sick children."

 Geller has lived in Tel Aviv in Israel since 2015.
 He previously lived in the village of Sonning-on-Thames, Berkshire, in England.
 He is trilingual, speaking fluent Hebrew, Hungarian and English.
 In an appearance on Esther Rantzen's 1996 television talk show Esther, Geller declared that he had suffered from anorexia nervosa and bulimia for several years.
 He has written 16 fiction and non-fiction books.

 Geller is president of International Friends of Magen David Adom, a group that lobbied the International Committee of the Red Cross to recognise Magen David Adom ("Red Star of David") as a humanitarian relief organisation.

 In 2021 Geller opened the Uri Geller Museum located at 7 Mazal Arieh Street in Old Jaffa in Tel Aviv.
 The museum exhibits the personal collection of art and objects that Geller has collected throughout his career.
 It also features an archaeological display of the ancient soap factory that was discovered during the museum's renovation.